yuschick/project-template/README.md

 - The SCSS files will compile down to `./dist/styles/app.css`
 - The scripts/modules will be combined and stored as `./dist/js/app.js`
 - Then transpiled with Babel to `es-2015` presets
-- Images will also be copied from `./src/images/` to `./dist/images/`

 #### build
 ```